matthew-coad/autem/doc/011-MC1-Multiple Confguation.md

 Action - Their is a single loader available to a simulation.
 Convert it to use states.
-Action - Remove all remaining simulation resources and remove resources
+Action - Remove all remaining simulation resources and remove resources Outcome - Converted loader and baseline stats

+**done**

+## MC1 - Convert Specie Resources

+Action - Remove resource from specie and convert all components using it Outcome - Converted TuneMaker and TopChoices components.

+**done**